ecstasyego/kotlin-android/core/layout/TableLayout.md

 <br>

-### Example03: tableCreate-method with HorizontalScrollView and ScrollView
+### Example03: createTable-method with HorizontalScrollView and ScrollView
 #### File System
 ```
 .Project